 So, if you love soups, be sure to check out all of my soup and stew recipes by clicking HERE.

 North Carolina Fish Stew

 From Eastern North Carolina, this recipe is an heirloom and a classic!
-Naturally it contains the two food groups North Carolina is famous for: seafood and pork.
+From Cook’s Country, this recipe naturally it contains the two food groups North Carolina is famous for: seafood and pork.
 Together, in this soup, they are magical!

 So easy to put together, just an hour to make and you have super-flavorful soup with white fish, potatoes, and bacon, all swimming in the most delicious tomato broth, all with a lovely poached egg on top!

 - 1/2 lb.
 (6 strips) Thick-Cut Bacon

 - 2 Medium or 1 Large Yellow Onion, peeled, halved, and sliced into 1/4” half-moons

 - 6 cups Water + More, as desired

 - 1 1/2 lb Red Potatoes, sliced 1/4” thick